 4. Fatigue and Parkinson’s Disease

-Open Monday to Friday, 10 am to 1 pm, excluding English bank holidays.
+Open Monday, Tuesday, Wednesday and Friday, 9 am to 5 pm, and Thursday 9am to 1pm, excluding English bank holidays.
 An answer phone and call back service operates outside these hours.
 You can also email us at firstname.lastname@example.org Trained Information Officers provide callers with clear and balanced information on a wide range of issues relating to IBD.